MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/work_experience.md

 El Dorado Hills, California (December 2021 - Present)

-- Flood control and stormwater engineering
+- Flood control and stormwater engineering with HEC-RAS
-- Water and wastewater systems planning and design
+- Water and wastewater systems planning and design with AutoCad Civil 3D
-- River channel restoration

 ** **